NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

-The point I really wanted to make in this post is that no matter how the app was coded (but especially if it was _vibe_ coded) then you have a moral responsibility to understand it before yous hip it.
+The point I really wanted to make in this post is that no matter how the app was coded (but especially if it was _vibe_ coded) then you have a moral responsibility to understand it before you ship it.
 When I see something that boasts being written by LLMs, I tend to turn away and pretend that the repo does not exist.
-Not because I feel a moral superiority by doing so, it was never about that, but because I am not willing to take the chances of getting caught be a destructive oversight no human developer would make.
-After years of programming, I would like to _think_ that humans programmers inherently target or at least document production-critical bugs, whereas LLMs choose to put env vars in production code.
+Not because I feel a moral superiority by doing so, it was never about that, but because I am not willing to take the chances of getting caught by a destructive oversight no human developer would make.
+After years of programming, I would like to _think_ that human programmers inherently target or at least document production-critical bugs, whereas LLMs choose to put environment variables in production code.
 Sure we all know better than that, but what if you make a mistake you can't even recognize?
+Can AI learn from its mistakes?
+I don't think so.

 Lastly there is the part of effort.
 When I see an art piece that I like, it is not just about the art itself but also the time spent on the piece.
 I _respect_